Graded Hoare Logic and its Categorical Semantics: Related Work

-Apart from graded monads, several generalizations of monads has been proposed. \citet{Atkey09} introduces {\em parameterized monad} and corresponding {\em parameterized Freyd categories}.
-He demonstrates that parameterized monads naturally models computational effects involving preconditions and postconditions of computations. {\em Productors} in \cite{Tate13} are a generalization of monads, and the composability of effectful computations can be controlled by effectors.
-It is an interesting future work to combine these general models of computational effects and Hoare logic.
-Relatedly, \citet{DBLP:journals/corr/abs-2001-10274} define a notion of \emph{category-graded monad} generalising graded and parameterised monads via lax functors and sketching a model of Union Bound Logic in this setting (but with predicates and graded-predicate interaction not modelled, as they are here).
+Apart from graded monads, several generalizations of monads has been proposed.
+Atkey introduces {\em parameterized monads} and corresponding {\em parameterized Freyd categories}~\cite{Atkey09}, demonstrating that parameterized monads naturally model effectful computations with preconditions and postconditions.
+Tate defines {\em productors} with composability of effectful computations controlled by a relational `effector' structure~\cite{Tate13}.
+Orchard et al. define \emph{category-graded monads}, generalizing graded and parameterised monads via lax functors and sketch a model of Union Bound Logic in this setting (but predicates and graded-predicate interaction are not modelled, as they are here)~\cite{DBLP:journals/corr/abs-2001-10274}.
+Interesting future work is to combine these general models of computational effects with Hoare logic.